radicalrabbit/k8s-ansible/README.md

 $ sudo kubectl describe services kubernetes-dashboard --namespace=kubernetes-dashboard
 ```

-Take the port information from above and combine it with the k8s master IP:
+Take the port information from above and combine it with the K8s master IP:
 ```
 $ https://10.11.12.2:30908/#/login
 ```
 You will probably get a warning telling you that the SSL certifiacte is unsafe (unsigned).
 Accept and proceed to the login page of the dashboard.
 The image below shows the stand login page of the K8s dashboard.
 ![Dashboard login page](img/6.png)
 After logging in with the dashboard secret token that you acquired with the commands above you are ready to use the dashbaord.
 The dashboard helps you to control the K8s cluster.
-I personally prefer the terminal console to add nodes or deployment to my K8s network.
+I personally prefer the terminal console to add nodes or t0 deploy pods in my K8s network.
 Nevertheless the dashboard provides a very good overview on the most important information about your K8s pods, service, configuration, etc.
 ![Dashboard view](img/5.png)
 ## Atlassian Jira
 TBD